Botlhale-AI/docusaurus/docs/1 - APIs/Rest APIs/Speech APIs/Automatic Speech Recogniton/1 - ASR.md

-# Speech to Text API
+# Speech-to-Text API: Synchronous Request

-A Speech to Text API synchronous recognition request is the simplest method for performing recognition on speech audio data.
-Speech-to-Text can process up to 1 minute of speech audio data sent in a synchronous request.
-After Speech to Text processes and recognizes all of the audio, it returns a response.
-A sample request is shown below:
+Synchronous recognition requests are the simplest means of performing recognition on speech audio data.
+The Speech-to-Text API can process up to 1 minute of speech audio data sent in a synchronous request.
+After the Speech-to-Text API processes and recognizes all of the audio, it returns a response.
+A sample request is shown in the section that follows:

 ## ASR `POST`